Question: Do I need an estate plan?

 While an estate plan is not legally required in California, it is highly recommended for anyone who wants to ensure that their assets are distributed according to their wishes and that their loved ones are protected in the event of their death or incapacity.
 It is planning for the unexpected by using legally enforceable documents so that your goals are actually carried out even if you are not able to make legal decisions.

-Here are a few reasons why you should create an estate plan in California:
+Here are a few key reasons why you should create an estate plan in California:

 Avoiding probate: if you pass away without an estate plan, your assets will be distributed according to California's intestacy laws, which may not align with your wishes.
 Additionally, your estate will likely need to go through the probate process, which can be time-consuming and expensive and is open to public record.